A unified diagrammatic approach to topological fixed point models: Non-chiral topological order in 2+1 dimensions

 The liquid presented in the preceding section is quite complicated, as it consists of a large number of slightly different versions of Pachner moves.
 In the following we present an equivalent ``simplified'' liquid with only one single Pachner move, together with many simple additional moves.
 The simplified liquid has a geometric interpretation as well -- networks do not correspond to triangulations, but more generally to cellulations with different faces and volumes.

-The simplified liquid consists only of the counter-clockwise tetrahedron and several additional elements which can be used to flip the edge orientations, and thus allow us to effectively reconstruct the clockwise tetrahedron from the counter-clockwise one (cf. Eq.~\eqref{eq:counter_tetrahedron_mapping}).
+The simplified liquid consists only of the counter-clockwise tetrahedron and several additional tensors which can be used to flip the edge orientations, and thus allow us to effectively reconstruct the clockwise tetrahedron from the counter-clockwise one (cf. Eq.~\eqref{eq:counter_tetrahedron_mapping}).
 The main new ingredient of the simplified liquid is to allow for 2-gon faces.
-Thus, first of all, we introduce an additional binding $D$, corresponding to a 2-gon with cyclic edge orientations
+Thus, first of all, we introduce an additional bond dimension variable $D$, corresponding to a 2-gon with cyclic edge orientations

 The $2$-gon has a rotation symmetry, so there are $2$ different ways to identify two glued $2$-gons.
 In order to make the gluing unambiguous, we determine one ``favourite edge'', marked by the small half circle, such that those favourite edges have to coincide when gluing.